sitiny/mr-to-pct/README.md

 The rationale and principle are described in detail in the following paper.

->    Siti N. Yaakub, Tristan White, Eric Kerfoot, Lennart Verhagen, Alexander Hammers, Elsa Fouragnan,
+>    Siti N. Yaakub, Tristan A. White, Eric Kerfoot, Lennart Verhagen, Alexander Hammers, Elsa F. Fouragnan,
 >    "Pseudo-CTs from T1-weighted MRI for planning of low-intensity transcranial focused ultrasound neuromodulation: an open-source tool". (in preparation)

 If you use our MR to pCT method in your own work, please acknowledge us by citing the above paper and the repository (see "Cite this repository" in the About panel on the top right of this page).